A new complexity function, repetitions in Sturmian words, and irrationality exponents of Sturmian numbers: Rational approximation

 We deduce that

-By a result of Mignosi \cite{Mig89} (see also Theorem 10.6.1 of \cite{AlSh03}), since the slope of the Sturmian word ${\bf x}$ has bounded partial quotients, there exists an integer $t$ such that no factor of ${\bf x}$ is a $t$-th power.
+Since $|T_k| \le 4$ and a Sturmian word cannot contain unbounded powers of a fixed word (see \cite[Corollary 10.6.6]{AlSh03}), there exists an integer $t$ such that no factor of ${\bf x}$ is a $t$-th power of a word of length less than or equal to 4.

 Consequently, if $k$ is large enough, then we cannot have simultaneously $r(n_{k+1}, {\mathbf x}) \ge 2 n_{k+1}$ and $r(n_{k+2}, {\mathbf x}) \ge 2 n_{k+2}$.
 This implies that $\ell = 1$ or $\ell = 2$.